CakeML/cakeml/README.md

 Examples of verified programs built using CakeML infrastructure.

 [how-to.md](how-to.md):
-This document introduces how to use the CakeML compiler, in particular this text provides:
+This document introduces how to use the CakeML compiler, providing in
+particular:

-- a description of how to invoke the CakeML compiler
+- a description of how to invoke the CakeML compiler,
-- a list of how CakeML differs from SML and OCaml
+- a list of how CakeML differs from SML and OCaml, and,
-- a number of small CakeML code examples
+- a number of small CakeML code examples.

 [misc](misc):
 Auxiliary files providing glue between a standard HOL installation